Entidad/credo-ts-survey/README.md

   qux: 'klutz'
 })

-// Tests are received as TestStateChangedEvent
+// Questionnaires are received as QuestionnaireStateChangedEvent

 // To bar an answer related to a given test record await agent.modules.test.bar(barRecordId, 'Yes')